Events & Workshops

 Starting and end points for the tour: Hadley Mill Museum and Le Fleur Décor garden center

-• Farm Hop – This tour is designed for families, history buffs and those who simply want to revisit old America.
-Equipped with a map, guests on this self-guided tour will enjoy an engaging perspective of several area properties integral to farming in this region.
+The Farm Hop is designed for familites, history bufrs and those who simply want to revisit old America.
+Equipped with a map, guests on the this self-guided tour enjoy an engaging perspective of several area properties integral to farming in this region.

 Viritual Barn School held launched on 12-10-20 with MHPN